pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/retrieval.rst

 -------------------------

 Returns information on all repositories in the Pulp server.
-It is worth noting that this call will never return a 404; an empty list is returned in the case where there are no repositories.
+It is worth noting that this call will never return a 404; an empty array is returned in the case where there are no repositories.

 | :method:`get`